Location of Earth

 which consisted only of those planets visible with the naked eye and an outlying sphere of fixed stars.
 After the acceptance of the heliocentric model in the 17th century, observations by William Herschel and others showed that the Sun lay within a vast, disc-shaped galaxy of stars.
 By the 20th century, observations of spiral nebulae revealed that the Milky Way galaxy was one of billions in an expanding universe, grouped into clusters and superclusters.
 By the end of the 20th century, the overall structure of the visible universe was becoming clearer, with superclusters forming into a vast web of filaments and voids.
 Superclusters, filaments and voids are the largest coherent structures in the Universe that we can observe.
 At still larger scales (over 1000 megaparsecs) the Universe becomes homogeneous, meaning that all its parts have on average the same density, composition and structure.

-Since there is believed to be no "center" or "edge" of the Universe, there is no particular reference point with which to plot the overall location of the Earth in the universe.
+Since there is believed to be no "center" or "edge" of the Universe, there is no particular reference point with which to plot the overall location of Earth in the universe.
 Because the observable universe is defined as that region of the Universe visible to terrestrial observers, Earth is, because of the constancy of the speed of light, the center of Earth's observable universe.
-Reference can be made to the Earth's position with respect to specific structures, which exist at various scales.
+Reference can be made to Earth's position with respect to specific structures, which exist at various scales.
 It is still undetermined whether the Universe is infinite.
 There have been numerous hypotheses that the known universe may be only one such example within a higher multiverse; however, no direct evidence of any sort of multiverse has been observed, and some have argued that the hypothesis is not falsifiable.